ePages-de/epages-devportal/_posts/2019/2019-05-11-how-to-improve-your-components-with-react-hooks.md

 ---
 layout: post
-title: How To Improve Your Components With React Hooks
+title: How to improve your components with React Hooks
 date: 2019-05-11
 header_image: public/react-hooks.jpg
 header_position: center